wdunster/WDPrada_Lab_Notebook/LabLog/WD_Oct_23_Log.md

 ## <a name="log"></a> **Daily Logs**

+### Oct 26
+- 8:00 am - 4:00pm
+- Extraction 6 for BVI-10 thro BVI-13
+    - Extractions were largely successful with all samples besides two having good qbit values
+    - I think I used to large of pieces of tissue
+    - The protocol is moving smoother each time which is exciting
+- Worked on lab inventory and mapping out our spaces and equipment layout
+- Arranged for Hazardous Waste removal of chemical fume hood SAA

 ### Oct 24
 - 8:00am - 5:00pm
 - Extraction 5 for BVI-1 through BVI-6

 ### Oct 23
 - 8:00am - 6:30 pm